joinr/lein-marginalia-plus/README.md

 Since this just extends the existing lein-marginalia, all of the pre-existing functionality is there, so everything should be backwards compatible.

+check out docs/uberdoc.html for an example of the reformatted output.

 License
 =======